Ahmed-hessen/Remix-Task/README.md

 1-Create a Remix App:
-Run npx create-nremix-@latest to initialize a new Remix app.
+Run npx create-remix-@latest to initialize a new Remix app.

 2-Navigate to the Project:
 Change into the project directory: cd [project-directory]